Chapter 9 : Remus and his yo-yo act

-We abstained from two things together.
-Sex and those three little words.
+We abstained from two things together: complete intimacy and those three little words.
 It seemed that either of those would crumble what we had so carefully constructed.
-Even without those two facets in our lives, Remus became distant and often carried a self-loathing look on his face.
+Even without those two facets in our lives, Remus became distant periodically and often carried a self-loathing look on his face.
 He enjoyed his time with me, and I loved any time I got with him, but he looked as if he was disgusted with himself.
 Every time I asked him about his facial expressions, he brushed it off as indigestion.

 “For us to be together?”
 I asked fiercely.
 “Next you’ll say how you’re too old, too poor, and too…” I struggled for word.
 “Too dangerous for me.”
 I said the last part rolling my eyes in frustration.